rotaryden/jassino/README.md

 Remember that you will have to specify your library name, when using in script like Mylib.Jassino.Class, I'd recommend to make a shortcut

+Also in GAS you will not be able to use Jassino.use_global_scope() with global object and default namespace (Jassino.NS) if Jassino library have no write permissions

 ## Build
 You may rebuild it from source running ./build_min.sh, provided you have nodejs installed.